-Relentless attacks pound last defenders holed up in Mariupol
+Putin tells forces not to storm Ukraine holdout in Mariupol

 Stirring a large pot of a thin vegetable soup, a woman said volunteers brought cabbage, beets and canned beans.
 “We mixed everything together and made borscht,” said Natasha, who gave only her first name.

-As Russia continued to funnel troops and equipment into the Donbas, Western nations rushed to boost the flow of military supplies to Kyiv for this new phase of the war — likely to involve trench warfare, long-range artillery attacks and tank battles across relatively open terrain.
+As Russia funneled troops and equipment into the Donbas, Western nations rushed to boost the flow of military supplies to Kyiv for this new phase of the war — likely to involve trench warfare, long-range artillery attacks and tank battles across relatively open terrain.

 U.S. President Joe Biden was set to announce plans Thursday to send more military aid to Ukraine, according to a U.S. official who was not authorized to comment publicly and spoke on the condition of anonymity.